-Dr. Franz Kogelmann / Prof. Dr. Rüdiger Seesemann / Prof. Dr. Eva Spies
+Dr. Franz Kogelmann / Prof. Dr. Eva Spies

 The module offers multi-disciplinary perspectives on the different religious traditions of the African continent and the diasporas.
 In particular, it deals with historical and contemporary expressions of Islam, Christianity and so-called African religious traditions: How have these religious expressions been studied so far?
 How are they interrelated, and how do they connect to epistemological, social and political questions?
 How do they contribute to local and global dynamics?
 By dealing with this set of questions, the module introduces theories and methods of a non-normative study of religion.

-Prof. Dr. Ute Fendler / Dr. Katharina Fink / Dr. Ulf Vierke
+Prof. Dr. Sabelo Ndlovu-Gatsheni / Dr. Ulf Vierke

-This course module familiarizes the students with African art practices and aesthetic concepts relevant for their analysis and deeper understanding.
-Examples stem from different contexts and may refer to traditional African arts, modern and contemporary African arts, popular culture in Africa, African film, music and performative arts.
-Students learn, inter alia, to find how artwork mirrors questions of identity, sustainability, and territory.
-Students become acquainted with a number of different concrete examples of aesthetic practices in Africa and gain insights into their interrelatedness.
+This module familiarizes the students with current debates in the study of African cultures, arts, and aesthetics in the context of decolonial thought and concepts relevant for their analysis and deeper understanding.
+Specific contents may refer to examples of traditional African arts, modern and contemporary African arts, popular culture in Africa, African film, music and performative arts.
+Students become acquainted with the variance and interrelatedness of epistemic cultures, their representation in the arts, and the inequalities of recognition in Africa and the world.